 - Solid knowledge about how social organisations are structured; the elements they cosnist of and how these elements are related.

 - Broad knowlege about different theories that define, identify and describe organisations in different ways.

 - Solid knowledge about the difference between the instrumental tasks that the organisation is a tool (a means) to achieve and the organisational tasks that must be solved to make the organisation a good tool.

-- Broad knowledge about how certain types of interactions lead to high levels of communal well-being, mutual support, trust and respect, high safety levels and efficiency, whereas other types of interactions lead to poor well-being, distrust and contempt, low levels of safety and inefficiency.
+- Broad knowlege about how certain types of interactions lead to high levels of communal well-being, mutual support, trust and respect, high safety levels and efficiency, whereas other types of interactions lead to poor well-being, distrust and contempt, low levels of safety and inefficiency.

-- Broad knowledge about how different individuals may have different ideas about the goals an organisations is supposed to work towards, the tasks it should solve, how the tasks should be distributed in space and time, how the responsibility should be distributed etc.
+- Broad knowlege about how different individuals may have different ideas about the goals an organisations is supposed to work towards, the tasks it should solve, how the tasks should be distributed in space and time, how the responsibility should be distributed etc.